National Eagle Scout Association: Programs

 Membership is available on a five-year renewable or a lifetime basis to all Eagle Scouts.
 NESA cross-checks applications to ensure all applicants are Eagle Scouts.
-Eagles' Call magazine, formerly Eagle Scout Magazine and still earlier called The Eagletter, is a quarterly magazine published by NESA that helps keep its members informed of NESA activities and functions.
+The Eagles' Call, known by its former names Eagle Scout Magazine and The Eagletter, is a quarterly magazine published by NESA that helps keep its members informed of NESA activities and functions.

 Scholarships

 NESA administers several scholarships for Eagle Scouts both academic and merit.

 Academic scholarships are based on school and Scouting participation, academic performance, and financial need.
-Applicants must score a minimum 1800 SAT or 28 ACT to apply.
-These include a varying number of $5,000 NESA scholarships, and a varying number of Mabel and Lawrence S. Cooke scholarships.
-The Mabel and Lawrence S. Cooke scholarships are awarded annually and include four $25,000 scholarships (payable at $6,250 per year) and one $48,000 scholarship (up to $12,000 payable for four years), plus a varying number of others.
+Applicants must score a minimum of 1290 SAT or 28 ACT to apply.
+These include a varying number of $5,000 NESA scholarships and a varying number of Mabel and Lawrence S. Cooke scholarships.
+The Mabel and Lawrence S. Cooke scholarships are awarded annually and include four $25,000 scholarships (payable at $6,250 per year) and one $48,000 scholarship (up to $12,000 payable for four years), as well as a varying number of others.

-NESA offers an additional academic scholarship called the $50,000 NESA STEM scholarship (up to $12,500 payable for four years) to an applicant who plans to major in a science, technology, engineering, or math field.
+NESA offers an additional academic scholarship called the $50,000 NESA STEM scholarship (up to $12,500 payable for four years) to an applicant who plans to major in any field relating to science, technology, engineering, or mathematics.

-The second type of NESA scholarships are the merit scholarships.
+The second type of NESA scholarship is the merit scholarship.
 Merit scholarships are based on school and Scouting participation, and community service.
-These awards cover the $2,000 and $4,000 Bailey scholarships, the $2,500 Robert and Rebecca Palmer scholarships, and the $5,000 Hall/McElwain merit scholarships.
+These awards comprise the $2,000 and $4,000 Bailey scholarships; the $2,500 Robert and Rebecca Palmer scholarships; and the $5,000 Hall/McElwain merit scholarships.
 Each BSA region reviews applications and awards a varying number of these scholarships to local Scouts.

 NESA merit scholarship applicants must be Eagle Scouts graduating high school or undergraduate college students no farther than completion of the junior year.
-Recipients may receive the scholarship one time only.
+Recipients may receive the scholarship only once.

-In 2018 NESA awarded approximately $750,000. in scholarships.
+In 2018 NESA awarded approximately $750,000 in scholarships.

-In addition, many of the Local Committees have smaller scholarship programs and a number of specific scholarships are awarded by religious, civic/military groups and many colleges and universities.
+In addition, many of the Local Committees have smaller scholarship programs, and several specific scholarships are awarded by religious, civic/military groups and many colleges and universities.
 A complete list and application instructions can be found on NESA's website.